 The Costa Rica Center is located in Heredia City, a block and a half away from the Central Park.
-First Year Students will take a group flight from New York with the Director of the Costa Rica Center after their orientation and arrive in San José together.
+In the fall semester, first year students will take a group flight from New York with the Director of the Costa Rica Center after their orientation and arrive in San José together.
 They will then be picked up at the airport and driven to the hotel where we will be staying during the first orientation days before students move in with their local host families.

 HOW TO REACH THE CENTER

 Students not arriving with the Foundation Year group need to take a taxi at the airport in order to get to the Costa Rica Center on their own.
 Airport taxis are very safe and inexpensive.
 You will recognize the official airport taxi drivers by their brown pants and white shirt uniform.
 Ask the driver to take you to the city of Heredia to the following address: "By taxi: De Trigo Miel (por la Cruz Roja) 200 metros oeste, y 125 metros sur, mano derecha, casa de madera color crema.
 By foot: Del Correo de Heredia, 100 metros al oeste, 75 metros al norte, casa de madera color crema a mano izquierda.
 From the Heredia Post Office, 100 meters west and 75 meters north, cream-colored house with wooden exterior on the left-hand side."
 Our telephone number at the Center is: 011-506-2260-6672.
 You should contact the center once you have made your travel plans to inform us of when you will be arriving.

 The Center's facilities include an administrative area, computer room, a small library, a garden, a large backyard, a hall for Community Meetings, and rooms for seminars, Spanish classes, and academic advising.